namnmai/compound_interest_visualizer/README.md

 ![Python](https://img.shields.io/badge/Python-3.12.4-3670A0.svg)

-This program calculates the compound interest earned over time (with monthly contributions) and returns a labeled plot illustrating the growth.
+This program calculates the compound interest earned over time (with monthly contributions) and returns a labeled plot and table illustrating investment growth.

 ## Table of Contents